soundpress/RulesOfNYC/docs/c09/index.rst

 Respondent.
 Whenever used, the term "respondent" shall mean the person charged with a parking violation.

 Stipulated Fine Program.
-"Stipulated Fine Program" means a voluntary enrollment program whereby commercial organizations that make expeditious pick-ups, deliveries and/or service calls and that are enrolled in the Fleet Program and meet the eligibility criteria established in § 39-03.1 of these rules, waive their right to challenge parking summonses and agree to pay a reduced fine amount for each summons, pursuant to § 39-03.1 of these rules.
+"Stipulated Fine Program" means a voluntary enrollment program whereby commercial organizations that make expeditious pick-ups, deliveries and/or service calls and that are enrolled in the Fleet Program and meet the eligibility criteria established in 19 RCNY § 39-03.1, waive their right to challenge parking summonses and agree to pay a reduced fine amount for each summons, pursuant to 19 RCNY § 39-03.1.

 Supervising and senior administrative law judges.
 "Supervising and senior administrative law judges" are persons appointed by the Commissioner of Transportation thus far, or appointed by the Commissioner of Finance thus far and from now on, to hear and determine charges of parking violations, assist the Director in the supervision and administration of the work of the Bureau, and when so designated by the Director, be members of the Appeals Board of the Bureau.